22 June 2021, Tuesday

 I had my vax day routine down — I would work till 6.30pm and book a free Gojek ride to the community centre.
 As I sat in the booth where I would receive my second dose of the Pfizer vaccine, the curtains that were closed for privacy kept billowing in my face.
 I let them distract me, pushing the heavy fabric away with my right arm as the jab was administered.
 This time, I felt the prick but the pain was still tolerable, and it vanished in a few seconds.

 I read an ebook the moment the song ended, hoping it would help with my writing process.
 It felt comforting to mirror what I had done during my first 30-minute wait.
 An old uncle seated behind me couldn’t wait to leave, springing to his feet the moment a staff spoke to a group of us to check when we could proceed to the next station.
 His wife let the staff assist her to the next station.
 They spoke in Hokkien, which was comforting because the dialect reminded me of my late grandmother.
-When it was finally my turn to leave the community centre, I saw the full moon rivalling the brightness of the street lamps.
+When it was finally my turn to leave the community center, I saw the full moon rivaling the brightness of the street lamps.

 I wanted to be useful so I took a Gojek to the coffee shop where I would get dinner.
 The car that I was in smelled so delightful, I could not resist asking the driver which scent diffuser he was using.
 He took out the air freshener — a blackberry and cherry scent — and told me he had this conversation with many passengers.
 Some commented that his car smelled like grape Hi-Chew candy and others asked if it was his vape.

 When I walked back home with my takeout, a beetle landed on the front of my shirt.
 I had no way of removing it until my father came to my rescue.
-Leaving the house, being surrounded by people and interacting with them made me giddy with happiness, even if the entire trip lasted less than an hour.
+Leaving the house, being surrounded by people, and interacting with them made me giddy with happiness, even if the entire trip lasted less than an hour.

 That night, I had a slight fever once again and felt terrible.
 I anticipated the wave of discomfort that washed over my body.
 I have been bracing myself for the side effects ever since one of my favorite writers wrote about her second vaccine dose.
 I, too, wanted to yield to the pain like she did.
 I took a Panadol but felt strangely awake so I sat in my bean bag and read till 2am in the morning.
 Since my skin allergy also flared up, I wound up taking an antihistamine.
 And there it was, a side effect that I welcomed: drowsiness.
 I drifted off to sleep at last.
 When I woke up the next afternoon, gone was any trace of discomfort, except for a slight tenderness around my injection site.